Comprehensive S.W.O.T Analysis of Yamaha

 Service: Because there are fewer distribution points, there are fewer service points as well.
 As a result, a consumer may consider the convenience of the service before purchasing this product, and the bike itself may not be purchased.

 In addition to sales distribution, service point distribution is also required.
-This is undoubtedly Yamaha’s weakest element in its SWOT analysis.
+This is undoubtedly the weakest element in the SWOT analysis of Yamaha.

 Marketing and Advertising: Because Yamaha is a BCG Matrix star, it needs to spend a lot of money on marketing and advertising.